bluebirz/bluebirz.github.io/_drafts/dbt3.md

 - seeds:
   - put CSV files in `seeds/`{: .filepath} directory.
-  - define YAML configurations in pattern like this:
+  - define YAML configurations in syntax like this:

       ```yaml
       version: 2